Efficient factoring of GP likelihoods

 There are many ways to cleverly slice up GP likelihoods so that inference is cheap.

-This is a related notion to other tricks which factorise a distribution cleverly, such message-passing inference.
-There are indeed a lot of different factorisations that can be done here; See filtering GPs for one which factorizes over a single input axis.
-Also Toeplitz and related structures work out nicely for, e.g. lattice-distributed inputs and some other situations I forget right now.
-I will bet you they can all be used together.
+There are indeed a lot of different factorisations that can be done here; See filtering GPs for one which factorises over a single input axis.
+Other tricks from outside GPs which factorise a distribution cleverly, such as message-passing inference are likely useful here.
+Also, Toeplitz and related structures work out nicely for, e.g. lattice-distributed inputs and some other situations I forget right now.

 1 Inducing variables